Keloo/dreamcraft.io/_posts/2019-10-26-swiftui-@ObservedObject-wrapper.md

   @Published var showColdColor: Bool = false
 }
 ```
-In the following example, we see that we should pass our Parameters to the ExtractedView.
-Wich is no the case for `@EnvironmentObject`.
+In the following example, we see that we should pass (🔥) our Parameters to the ExtractedView.
+Wich is not the case for `@EnvironmentObject`.

 ```swift
 struct ExampleView: View {